csimai/raspi-tvheadend/README.md

 To identify other USB DVB-T/T2 firmware, see https://www.linuxtv.org/wiki/index.php/DVB-T_USB_Devices.

-# Build Options
+# Building

 Building is optional as it can be installed with the provided .deb archive - this section is given for the purpose of completelness and can be skipped (see section **Installation** below).
 However for those interested the build was done on a Rasberry Pi B and the tvheadend source for this build can be obtained from https://github.com/csimai/tvheadend.
-To access it, do:
+To access and build it, do:

     $ git clone https://github.com/csimai/tvheadend.git
     $ cd tvheadend